Raphoe: Raphoe Cathedral

-St. Columcille and St. Eunan, ninth abbot of Iona, had churches at Raphoe in the fifth and sixth centuries.
-Several ninth-century blocks of stone can be found in the porch and in the north wall of the present cathedral.
+St. Columcille and St. Eunan, the ninth abbot of Iona, had churches at Raphoe in the fifth and sixth centuries.
+Several ninth-century blocks of stone can be found on the porch and the north wall of the present cathedral.
 The southeast corner dates from the twelfth century.
 The latest building dates from the 1730s.
 The communion plate is also noteworthy.

-Notable bishops include Bishop George Montgomery, first Protestant bishop, 1605 to 1610, a Scot, who was mainly involved in reclaiming church lands, and Bishop Andrew Knox, 1611 to 1633, who set about repairing and rebuilding the cathedral.
+Notable bishops include Bishop George Montgomery, the first Protestant bishop, 1605 to 1610, a Scot, who was mainly involved in reclaiming church lands, and Bishop Andrew Knox, 1611 to 1633, who set about repairing and rebuilding the cathedral.
 A stone inscribed "And.
 Knox II.
 Epi.
 Cura", set in the porch, commemorates him.
 Bishop John Leslie had formerly been a soldier and had his own private army which he led into battle.
 Bishop Philip Twysden, 1747–1752, spent little time in Raphoe but squandered the family fortune in London; according to later reports, he was shot whilst robbing a stagecoach.

 Sandy Montgomery, a kinsman of Bishop Montgomery, lies within the churchyard.
 His inscription reads, "Here lyeth the Body of Alexander Montgomery Esq., who departed this Life 29 September 1800, aged 78.
 He Represented this once Independent Country, 32 years".